troclaux/notes/security.md

 - data theft: unauthorized access to data
 - traffic interception: unauthorized access to data in transit
 - brute force attacks: trying all possible combinations to guess a password
-- DDOS (Distributed Denial of Service) attack: prevent legitimate users from accessing the service
+- DoS (Denial of Service): single source attack that floods a target system with traffic or requests, overwhelming it and causing it to crash or become unresponsive
-  - a cyberattack where multiple systems flood a target with traffic to make it unavailable
+- DDOS (Distributed Denial of Service) attack: coordinated attack using multiple systems to overwhelm the target simultaneously
   - overwhelms network/server resources so legitimate users can't access services
   - uses botnets to generate massive traffic
     - botnets: infected computers